 Cirque de Soleil has come a long way from a circus started by street performers in Montreal.
 For 20 years they have provided shows of such breathtaking beauty and awe-inspiring talent that Cirque is bound to continue to redefine live entertainment and sell out venues around the world.

-To learn more about Alegria and Cirque du Soleil, check out the links on the next page.
+To learn more about Alegria and Cirque du Soleil, check out the links below.